Public Outreach Internship

 This is an unpaid internship starting each semester.
 Students work can include helping conduct tours and speak to groups that come to the Court to learn about its history and role in state government.
 Interns also can be assigned to assist with the PIO's social media and other outreach programs.

 University of Florida Students: The Court has partnered with the Bob Graham Center at the University of Florida in Gainesville for internships offered in the spring when the Florida Legislature is in session.
-UF students should use the Bob Graham Center's application process and specify a desire to work at the Florida Supreme Court.
-Students at other colleges still can apply using the process outlined on this webpage.
+UF students should use the separate Bob Graham Center's application process and specify a desire to work at the Florida Supreme Court.
+Students at other colleges still can apply using the process outlined above.

 For more information contact: firstname.lastname@example.org